Adam Treloar

-Adam Treloar (born 9 March 1993) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL).
+Adam Treloar (born 9 March 1993) is a former professional Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL).
 He previously played for the Greater Western Sydney Giants from 2012 to 2015 and the Collingwood Football Club from 2016 to 2020.
 Treloar was selected in the 2024 All-Australian team and won the Anzac Medal in 2018 and Neale Daniher Trophy in 2019.
 He received a nomination for the 2012 AFL Rising Star award in round 18 of the 2012 season.

+Adam Treloar announced on the 9th September 2026 that he will retire after not being offered a contract from the Bulldogs for 2027.
+Treloar finishes his career with 263 games and 158 goals across three clubs, earning All-Australian selection in 2024 with the Bulldogs.

 Personal life

-Treloar was raised in Dandenong, attending Dandenong North Primary School and Dandenong High School.
+Treloar was raised in public housing in Dandenong, attending Dandenong North Primary School and Dandenong High School.

 Junior career

 Treloar played his junior football for Noble Park and later went on to represent Victoria Country in the 2009 AFL Under 18 Championships, winning Vic Country's MVP.
 He furthered his football by playing in the TAC Cup with the Dandenong Stingrays as well as becoming a member of the AIS-AFL Academy.
 Adam also represented Vic Country in the 2010 AFL Under 18 Championships.
 He was named on the half-forward flank of the Under 18 team of the year and played alongside future Greater Western Sydney teammates such as Dylan Shiel, Matthew Buntine, Tomas Bugg, Taylor Adams, and Jeremy Cameron.